Code-Institute-Submissions/yuyu78-memory-light_SeptResub/README.md

 ### Structure plane <a name="structure-plane"></a>
 ---
-* When the player will open the game, the "play" page will be shown.
-It will display 3 different pages on the same "play" section:
+* When the player will open the game, it will show the logo and underneath, two buttons:
-    - The first page is the option to click on “play “and “instruction”.
-    - If the user clicks on the button play, it will show 3 grid options: 2 X 2, 3 X 3, 4 X 4.
-    - After choosing one of those options, it will show the page to allow the user to play the game.
+    * The button play to direct to the game

-    If the user clicks on “instruction”, it will direct to the instruction page.
+    * The button instruction will direct to the instruction page to understand the rule.

 * If the player failed, it will show the current score and the high score.
-The player has the option to play again by clicking the button below.
+The player has the option to play again by clicking the button "Let's start".

 * On the score page, it will show the three highest scores of the player.